ChrizziDerKek/SvenBomwollen-Reversal/README.md

 ## levelpacks
 All available level packages for the game.
 They get loaded automatically when dropped into the game directory and have some sort of version validation (Sven XXX can't load a Sven Zwø pack, etc.).

+## logfiles
+String dumps of the game exe and engine dlls that can be useful and logged level texture data.

 ## patcher
 DLL file for patching packfile signature checks.
 This has to be loaded very early, so injecting the dll won't work.
 Instead, use CFF Explorer to add an import to the exported Dummy function.

-## strings
-String dumps of the game exe and engine dlls that can be useful.

 ## sven2
 The actual game we reverse (Sven Zwø XS).